yunanyan/Alpha_zero-chinese-checker/README.md

 A monte carlo tree search player that makes decision for every move

 **Human_play.py**:
-A human vs human interface
+A human vs human interface, PLAY WITH YOUR FRIEND

 **Play.py**:
-A human vs AI interface
+A human vs AI interface, PLAY WITH AI

 **Train.py**:
-Training of the AI from selfplay
+Training of the AI from selfplay, AI SELF-PLAY.
+Visualization available

 **Required packages**: